MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 # Set up a Microsoft Viva Glint RN Excellence (Magnet®️) survey

-Using the Viva Glint platform, organizations can view invaluable data from their Registered Nurses (RNs) and satisfy the necessary RN Satisfaction requirements for the Magnet® Recognition program.
+Using the Viva Glint platform, organizations can view invaluable data from their Registered Nurses (RNs) and meet the RN Satisfaction requirements for the Magnet® Recognition program.
 The RN Excellence survey can be launched as a standalone or added onto an existing company survey.

 ## Get access to real-time data

-Working collaboratively with analysts from the American Nurses Credentialing Center (ANCC®️), Viva Glint People Scientists constructed a survey solution that assessed the seven nursing satisfaction categories required for Exemplary Professional Practice Evidence of Outcomes in the latest Magnet® Application Manuals.
-It was approved by the ANCC®️ in May 2018.
+Viva Glint People Scientists worked collaboratively with the American Nurses Credentialing Center (ANCC®️), o construct a survey solution that assessed the seven nursing satisfaction categories required for Exemplary Professional Practice Evidence of Outcomes in the latest Magnet® Application Manuals.
+The ANCC®️ approved the Viva Glint version of their Magnet©️ survey in May 2018.

 Magnet©️ status is a prestigious honor which certifies that the RNs at a hospital, clinic, or system are highly skilled in terms of providing great care.
 There are many core criteria a hospital must meet to become Magnet®️ certified, one of which is RN satisfaction, and together with Viva Glint, the preset survey template can help with that certification.